Jose-MPM/Notes/Courses/English V/English Topics.md

             - When the relative pronoun represents the object of the relative clause, it can be left out.
                 * (SUBJECT) The man who lives upstairs.
                 * (oBJECT) The man I see every day.
+        * Examples:
+            - That is the dog that always barks(ladra) at night.
+            - That's the store where I bought my wedding dress.
+            - That is the actor who was in Glee.
+            - They're the children who live next door to me.
+            - This is the restaurant where they make great pizza.
+            - That is the switch that controls the air-conditioning.
+            - He's the teacher who teaches my sister.
+            - This is the light that is broken.
 ## U4M1 Yet, Just, Already

 * Topics: